-Once inside the Trend Details tab, you should first specify the time frame for your requested data.
+The first step is to specify the time frame for your requested data.
 This can be selected by using the drop down menu on the top right of the page:

 There are several preset time intervals that can be selected, or you can enter a custom range by entering dates in the fields or by clicking on the calendar.

 Now that your data is reflective of the time frame you have selected, you can see your data broken out in several different sections.

 The data displayed in the Totals section is the combined statistics for all campaigns within Cortex (Acquisition Stages, User Triggers, Item Triggers, Lifecycle Messages, Winback Campaigns).

 This section will provide a breakdown of performance of your Cortex Campaign at a stage level.
 All templates within each stage will be rolled up into this section.

 This section will provide a breakdown of performance of your Cortex Campaign at a template level.

 This section will provide a breakdown of your subject line performance.

 This section will provide a breakdown of your different incentive performance across all emails within Cortex.